Degree Requirements

 Residence Requirement

 Students seeking the Ph.D. degree are required to be in residence in the New Haven area during at least three academic years.
 This is an academic requirement, distinct from and independent of the tuition requirement described below.
 The residence requirement must normally be met within the first four years of study.
-Any exception to the residence requirement must be approved by the department and by the appropriate associate dean.
+Any exception to the residence requirement must be approved by the department and by the appropriate academic dean.

 Tuition Requirement and the Continuous Registration Fee